-Training, travel, and conferences expenses were under spent due to onboarding of five new staff members and on-the-job inhouse training took precedence over outside travel and training.
+Training, travel, and conferences expenses were under spent due to carryover effects of onboarding of five new staff members from previous year and on-the-job in-house training took precedence over outside travel and training.
+Additionally, staff time was spent in-house with the four interns that were hired during the year.